Wiseguy (TV series): Cancellation

-Following the first low-rated episode of the fourth season, CBS halted production on Wiseguy pending an increase in ratings.
-It is unclear whether production ever resumed after this point, since CBS offered no further updates on the status of the show, but following the broadcast of the episode "Witness Protection for the Archangel Lucifer" on December 8, 1990, Wiseguy was cancelled, leaving three produced episodes unbroadcast.
+The fourth season of Wiseguy debuted in November 1990 to significantly lower ratings than it had achieved in the three prior seasons; this was attributed to the move to Saturdays, which typically was not a very highly rated night of television at the time.
+CBS announced that production would be indefinitely suspended after eleven episodes for the season had been produced; the eighth of these eleven episodes aired on December 8, 1990.
+After a two week hiatus, CBS announced that it was cancelling Wiseguy and removing it from the schedule immediately.
+The remaining three episodes never aired.

 The program was never the strongest ratings draw, despite the positive feedback from critics.
 Discussing Wiseguy in retrospect, critic Matt Zoller Seitz said that the dense, long-form narrative which drew critical praise also kept the show from drawing a large viewership.
 The loss of Ken Wahl combined with the move to a traditionally low rated Saturday night spot depleted the ratings further.

 Ken Wahl said that the entire fourth season concept was "ridiculous" because it got away from what Wiseguy had been about: Whereas before the show was more character driven, CBS wanted to make the show more of an action-based crime drama and Wahl felt he could not continue in the role if that was where they wanted to go.